dphiffer/ccny-web2/week01/README.md

 2. Click *Commit changes* when you're ready to test things out.
 3. You can add additional files, such as a stylesheet, by clicking the same plus icon you used in the *Hello, World* section above.
 4. Continue editing and saving your HTML and CSS until you have something you're happy with.

+#### Ask for help early

+If you get confused along the way, please don't hesitate to get in touch.
+I'm available via email (dan at phiffer dot org), or to meet up by appointment.
+You'll be certain to get better results by asking for help earlier than later.